Billy Kee: Burton Albion

 Kee joined Burton Albion on 26 August 2011, for a fee believed to be £20,000.

 Throughout the first half of the season, Kee scored his first goal in a 2–0 victory over Swindon Town on 17 September 2011, which followed up by scoring the next two goals against Gillingham and Bradford City.
 On 29 October 2011, Kee scored his first hat-trick against Barnet in a 6–3 victory for Burton.
 Due to his goalscoring form for Burton Albion, Kee was named League Two Player of the Month for November.
 Despite rejecting a move to Crawley Town in the winter transfer window, Kee continued to score goals with twelve until he suffered a groin problems three times season, which the last one saw him miss out the entire season.
-Kee, nevertheless, became the joint the club's top-scorer, along with Calvin Zola in the league.
+Kee, nevertheless, became the joint the club's top-scorer in the league, before his record was broken by Lucas Akins in 2019.

 After scoring once in the first third match to the start of the season, which saw him make a return, Kee signed a three-year contract with the club on 30 August 2012.
 Kee would later score two braces of the season against Rotherham United and another against Morecambe.
 Kee would score thirteen league goals in forty appearances, missing out six games due to ankle injury.

-In 2013–14 season, Kee made a good start to the season when he scored his first goal of the season, in a 2–2 draw against Cheltenham Town before suffering a thigh injury that kept him out for weeks.
+In the 2013–14 season, Kee made a good start to the season when he scored his first goal of the season, in a 2–2 draw against Cheltenham Town before suffering a thigh injury that kept him out for weeks.
 Kee made his return to training to maintain his fitness and then scored the first two games from his return against Scunthorpe United and a brace against Wycombe Wanderers.
 Kee would later add ten more goals to the season, including a brace against Accrington Stanley, in thirty-seven league appearances.

-In 2014–15 season, Kee played for the first two matches, including a brace, in a 2–1 win over Dagenham & Redbridge on 16 August 2014.
+In the 2014–15 season, Kee played for the first two matches, including a brace, in a 2–1 win over Dagenham & Redbridge on 16 August 2014.
 Those brace came when he came on as a substitute during the match.